Program Analyst

 Return true if the string is a palindrome, false otherwise.

-Q10.
-What are the basics concepts of Oops and explain them ?
+Q. What are the basic concepts of OOP and can you explain them?

 Object-oriented programming concepts include encapsulation, inheritance, and polymorphism.